 More important than the fact that security barriers are the only proven means of stopping infiltrations is that it solves the root of the immigration problem: politics.
 The crisis with illegal immigration is not some natural disaster that is simply immune to common sense solutions.
 It has been encouraged and fostered by our government and political-media-corporate class as well as the Mexican government.
 Illegal immigration is a man-made crisis.
 It can only be solved with a solution that is out of reach of the insidious saboteurs in government.

-Last December, the DHS Inspector General released a report showing how the administration misused the funding and assets for drone technology and did not deploy them in all of the areas they were supposed to patrol.
+In December of 2014, the DHS Inspector General released a report showing how the Obama administration misused the funding and assets for drone technology and did not deploy them in all of the areas they were supposed to patrol.
 It’s literally the fox guarding the henhouse.

 An impervious, fixed, plain, dumb, ugly fence solves the core problem.
 A dumb fence is not smart enough to be manipulated by those who support illegal immigration.
 It cannot be turned off and regulated.
 It does not discriminate.
 It works.